Last updated: December 2025

 Technical quality measures

 Web page loading time: This chart shows the average time needed to load a website across test results from eight popular Australian-based webpages.
-The average web page loading times during all hours and busy hours in September 2023 were in line with results from previous reports.
+The average web page loading times during all hours and busy hours in the latest report were in line with results from previous reports.

-Latency: Latency results from September 2023 were consistent with results from the previous report during all hours and busy hours.
+Latency: Latency results in the latest report were consistent with results from the previous report during all hours and busy hours.
 These values are low enough that their effect is unlikely to be noticed by a typical end user, even when using more latency-sensitive applications (such as video-conferencing services or online gaming).

-Packet loss: During September 2023, the majority of packet loss tests had zero packet loss with a small minority recording a packet loss greater than 1%.
+Packet loss: The majority of tests in the latest report had zero packet loss with a small minority recording a packet loss greater than 1%.
 At these higher levels, packet loss can cause issues for certain types of applications and disrupt user experience.

 Web page loading time